In Spreadsheet.com, indenting and outdenting rows allows you to create hierarchical relationships between rows.

 Your tables can have multiple levels of parents and children, with some or all of the children collapsed.
 Collapsing a parent row will hide all rows beneath the parent but does not collapse grand-children inside their parent's row, expanding the parent will return the children to their previous expanded or collapsed state with regards to their children (the grand-children).

 The collapse and expansion buttons only appear in the table's primary column, by default this is the first column (column A).
 But the primary column can be changed and changing the primary column will move the collapse and expansion buttons.
-For instance:

 - Changes to the row hierarchy can only be made in unfiltered, unsorted views.